 PRO TIP: “Imagine stepping barefoot onto the hot pavement.
 Ouch!
 It is important to remember your dog’s paws feel heat extremes, too.
 To prevent burns and blisters, avoid walking your dog on hot pavement or sand.
 Signs include blisters, loose flaps of skin and red, ulcerated patches.” - FETCH by WebMD

 Avoiding walks is one option, sure.
-However, if you want your dog to enjoy outdoor time with you, then lightweight dog booties are definitely the way to go!
+However, if you want your dog to enjoy outdoor time with you during the summer, then lightweight dog booties are definitely the way to go!